Economies could shrink by mid-century due to scarce water - World Bank

 Fresh water shortages could take a toll on sectors from agriculture to energy, the World Bank said.

-"Water is of course at the center of life, but it's also at the center of economic activity," Damania said.
+"Water is of course at the center of life, but it's also at the center of economic activity," Richard Damania, World Bank lead economist and lead author of the report, told reporters in a telephone conference.

 Water scarcity would not have the same impact worldwide, and Western Europe and North American economies would likely be spared, according to the World Bank models.